ooples/pine_script_docs/source/concepts/Plots.rst

     plot(series, title, color, linewidth, style, trackprice, histbase, offset, join, editable, show_last, display) → plot

 `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__
-calls must always be placed in a line's first position, which means they are always in the script's global scope and thus cannot be placed in structures like `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__, `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__, etc.
+calls must always be placed in a line's first position, which entails they are always in the script's global scope.
+They cannot be placed in structures like `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__, `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__, etc.
 Calls to `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ **can**, however, be designed to plot conditionally in two ways, which we cover in the :ref:`Conditional plots <PagePlots_ConditionalPlots>` section of this page.

+A script can only plot in its own visual space, whether that be in a pane of as a chart overlay.
+Scripts running in a pane can only :ref:`color bars <PageBarColoring>` in the chart area.

-The function's parameters are:
+The parameters of `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ are:

 ``series``
    It is the only mandatory parameter.
 Its argument must be of "series int/float" type.